d-chambers/Detex/README.md

 Note: If the process fails to install basemap, which it has been known to do, you can find manual installation instructions [here]( http://matplotlib.org/basemap/users/installing.html).
 Most of detex functionality does not require basemap so if you can’t get it working you can still use the majority of detex.

 # Tutorial
-A tutorial can be found [here](http://d-chambers.github.io/Detex/), all of the required files are found in the tutorial directory.
+A tutorial can be found [here](https://github.com/d-chambers/Detex/tree/master/Tutorial) which includes a docx file to which will walk you through the detex workflow and all the required files.